 Network Command Line Utility - NCLU

-The Network Command Line Utility (NCLU) is a command line interface for Cumulus Networks products that simplifies the networking configuration process for all users.
+The Network Command Line Utility (NCLU) is a command line interface that simplifies the networking configuration process.

 NCLU resides in the Linux user space and provides consistent access to networking commands directly through bash, making configuration and troubleshooting simple and easy; no need to edit files or enter modes and sub-modes.
 NCLU provides these benefits: